-Fin setups are designed to get the most of different types of waves.
+Fin setups are designed to get the most from different types of waves.
 What is the best fin setup for a small mushy wave?
-With what set of fins should you paddle out in a big wave surfing day?
-Sometimes, it's hard to pick the right fin setup for the right wave, but this chart will help.
+With what set of fins should you paddle out in big surf?
+It can be hard to pick the right fin setup for the right wave, but this chart will help.

-More than 95% of the surfboards have five fin setups: single fin, twin fin, thruster, quad or five fins.
-There are new laboratory experimentations and adaptations with futuristic designs and innovative fin functions but, in essence, surfboard shapers work with five fin setups.
+More than 95% of surfboards have five common fin setups: single fin, twin fin, thruster, quad or five fins.
+Futuristic designs and innovative functions are being experimented with all the time, but, for the most part, shapers still work with the classic five setups.

 Nevertheless, there's more to life than thruster surfboards.
-You can improve your performance in a deep, fast waves riding a quad surfboard.
+You can improve your performance on deep, fast waves riding a quad surfboard.
 Or, if waves are really small, why don't you enjoy a retro single fin summer session?

-Hydrodynamics is a science and there are many variables at stake, when choosing the right fin setup for a wave.
-The fin, itself, has several components that change the way you surf your standard local break.
-Base, cant, depth, flex, foil and sweep of fins influence the way your surfboard perform in the face of the wave.
+Hydrodynamics is a science.
+There are many variables to consider when choosing the right fin setup for a wave.
+The fin itself has several components that change the way you are able to surf your standard local break.
+Base, cant, depth, flex, foil and sweep of fins all influence the way your surfboard will perform on the face of the wave.

-The optimal fin setup for a wave type goes as follows:
+The optimal fin setup for a wave type is as follows:

 |WAVES & FIN SETUP||Single Fin||Twin Fin||Thruster||Quad||Five Fin|

 |Medium Fat Waves|